Humberto Sousa Medeiros

-Humberto Sousa Medeiros (October 6, 1915 – September 17, 1983) was a Portuguese-born American prelate of the Roman Catholic Church.
-He served as archbishop of Boston in Massachusetts from 1970 until his death in 1983, and was created a cardinal in 1973.
-Medeiros previously serve as bishop of the Diocese of Brownsville in Texas from 1966 to 1970.
+Humberto Sousa Medeiros (October 6, 1915 – September 17, 1983) was a Portuguese-born American Catholic prelate who served as Archbishop of Boston from 1970 until his death in 1983, and was created a cardinal in 1973.
+Medeiros previously serve as Bishop of Brownsville from 1966 to 1970.

 An ecclesiastical conservative, Medeiros was considered a champion of the immigrant worker, the poor and minorities.
 Medeiros was an outspoken opponent of capitalism, denouncing an economic system that "considers profit the key motive for economic progress, competition the maximum law of economics, and private ownership of the means of production an absolute right that carries no corresponding social obligations."
 His appointment as Archbishop of Boston was controversial among Irish Catholics, who viewed the Portuguese as "third-class Catholics".
-The protests against the new Archbishop included vandalism against the local Catholic institutions and a burning cross on the lawn of the diocese's chancery.
+The protests against the new archbishop included vandalism against the local Catholic institutions and a burning cross on the lawn of the diocese's chancery.

-Medeiros criticized the American involvement in the Vietnam War and condemned the bombing of Hanoi in a 1972 Christmas homily.He strongly supported integration in the United States, but did not support the desegregation efforts via busing.
-He refused to let parents enroll their children in parochial schools as a means of avoiding it.
+Medeiros criticized the American involvement in the Vietnam War and condemned the bombing of Hanoi in a 1972 Christmas homily.
+He strongly supported integration in the United States, but did not support desegregation busing; nevertheless, he refused to let parents enroll their children in parochial schools as a means of avoiding it.
 His policies on the topic of sexual abuse were controversial.
 Medeiros transferred John Geoghan from parish to parish, despite multiple credible accusations of sexual abuse by Geoghan.
 He personally knew of dozens of sexual abuse accusations against Paul Shanley.

 Early life

 Humberto Sousa Medeiros was born on October 6, 1915, in the civil parish of Arrifes, on the island of São Miguel, Azores, a part of Portugal, to Antonio Medeiros and Maria de Jesus Sousa Massa Flor.
 He was baptized in the parish of Nossa Senhora da Saúde on November 1, 1915.
 His father raised vegetables and ran a small variety store.
 In 1931, the Medeiros family emigrated to the United States, settling in Fall River, Massachusetts.
 The family attended St. Michael's Parish in Fall River, a national parish for the Portuguese.

 Forced to leave school at age 16, Humberto swept floors in a local textile mill for 62 cents a day, studying English in his spare time.
 He was able to return to school in 1935, when his younger brothers became old enough to work to support the family.
 After graduating first in his class from B.M.C.
-Durfee High School Fall River in 1937, he went to Washington, D.C. to attend the the Catholic University of America.
+Durfee High School Fall River in 1937, he went to Washington, D.C. to attend the Catholic University of America.
 He became a naturalized American citizen and obtained a Master of Philosophy degree in 1942 and a Licentiate of Sacred Theology in 1946.